yottaawesome/yottaawesome/README.md

 ### 📫 How to contact me...

 Email is the best way to contact me.
 I don't have a Facebook account, and I don't use Twitter except for posting the occasional link.
 I do accept LinkedIn connections, but I'm otherwise not active on there.
+Please don't contact me to endorse or support anything related to politics -- I'm not interested.

 <!--
 **yottaawesome/yottaawesome** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.